Disable Mouse Dragging on the Divi Slider Module

 This approach provides a simple and effective way to disable dragging on the Divi slider while ensuring that essential navigation elements and links still work properly.

-Elevate Your Divi Site Experience
+Enhance Your Divi Site with Flexible Controls!

 About Dan Mossop